antonyhaman/podegen/README.md

 ## How to use?

-1. Add `@PageObject` annotation to your configuration class (usually it's something called BaseTest or something) `@PageObject` annotation has 4 optional parameters:
+1. Add the `@PageObject` annotation to your configuration class (usually a class called BaseTest or something similar).
+The `@PageObject` annotation has 4 optional parameters:
   	- **flavour** - `Selenium` (by default) or `Selenide`
   	- **strategy** - `Page Factory` (by default) or `Page Object`
-  	- **prefix** - prefix for template files, if not specified `Podegen` will process all json and yaml files (not recommended)
+  	- **prefix** - prefix for template files, if not specified, Podegen will process all json and yaml files (not recommended)
-  	- **packages** - packages where you want your page object classes generated for ex. `packages="com.example.somePackage"`, if empty `Podegen` will use packages of a class annotated with `@PageObject` annotation
+  	- **packages** - packages in which the classes for the page objects should be generated, e.g. `packages="com.example.somePackage"`, if empty, Podegen will use the packages of a class provided with the `@PageObject` annotation.
+      Note that the actual classes are generated in `target/test-annotations` in any case, but the classes have the package you specify, so you can import them into your classes as if it were a class in your project.

-2. Put page object template template files into your `resources` folder in the following format:
+2. Put page object template files into your `resources` folder in the following format:

   <details>
      <summary>Yaml</summary>